Springwood, Queensland: Geography

 The size of Springwood is approximately 6 km².
 It has 17 parks covering nearly 9% of the total area.
 The population of Springwood in 1996 was 9,738 people.
 By 2001 the population was 9,084 showing a population decline of 7% in the area during that time.
 A high proportion of people in Springwood are in the baby boomers generation compared to population proportions in the surrounding local government area.

-Springwood is a significant activity centre in the region, with a major bus station, two hotels, a 24-hour McDonald's, two state primary schools, a state high school, a campus of Calvary Christian College, a public library, three shopping malls, ambulance, fire and police stations and many places of worship (including Church of Christ, Uniting and Seventh-day Adventist churches).

-Most commercial activity in Springwood is centred on the "town centre" in the north-west of the suburb along the Pacific Motorway.
-An increasing amount of commercial development is also occurring in the south-eastern parts of Springwood, an area unofficially known as Chatswood Hills.
-The remainder of the suburb is primarily middle-class residential areas.

 History

 Springwood is situated in the Yugarabul traditional Aboriginal country of the Brisbane and surrounding regions.
 Indigenous Australian people from the Yugambeh and Jaggera language groups inhabited the local area.

 Springwood was laid out as a development when the South East Freeway to Brisbane was planned, at one end of the proposed Freeway.
 This was expected to be finished in 1972, but was not finished until 1985.
 The development was named after the name of the property owned by Brigader Sam Langford in 1932.

 Springwood State High School opened on 24 January 1977.

 Dennis Road State School opened on 24 January 1977, but just after the official opening, it was renamed Springwood Central State School.

 Chatswood Hills State School opened on 24 January 1983.

 Calvary Christian College opened on 23 January 1984.

-Until September 2006, Springwood was home to an IKEA store, before moving to a new location in Slacks Creek, directly across the Pacific Motorway from Chatswood Hills.

 From the 2000s, both the Queensland government and Logan City Council proposed that Springwood be redeveloped as a Principal Activity Centre (PAC).
 This was initially noted by the Queensland government in a 2005 paper, South East Queensland Regional Plan.
 The paper, in addition to its follow-up paper in 2009, cites multiple reasons for developing a PAC in Springwood: the area's close proximity to the Pacific Motorway, its strategic location between Brisbane City and the Gold Coast, existing urban infrastructure and availability of affordable housing.
 The aim of the proposal is to reduce growth pressures in established PACs whilst encouraging more employment opportunities and economic growth in South East Queensland.